 Programs & Services Offered

-- Better Living Toolkits are a free resource for adults with arthritis that includes a variety of resources and tools to help individuals manage their arthritis in daily life.
+Better Living Toolkits are available free for adults with arthritis and include a variety of resources and tools to help individuals manage their arthritis in daily life.

-- JA Power Packs are a free resource for families that have a child with arthritis that includes a variety of resources and tools to help individuals manage their arthritis in daily life.
+JA Power Packs are available free for families that have a child with arthritis and include a variety of resources and tools to help individuals manage their arthritis in daily life.

 Did You Know